saucecode/ripcord-api/README.md

 # ripcord-api

-The working project name is `Communicaton Security is Mandatory`.
+The working project name is `Communication Security is Mandatory`.

 This project endeavors to reverse engineer as much of the unreleased Discord Client API as possible, and produce a library of functions that lets programmers: